English: % of supported farmers who increased the productivity of their [specify the crop or animal] production

 4) Assess the invested inputs by using one of the two recommended approaches.

-6) During the endline survey, replicate the entire process with exactly the same group of respondents.
+6) During the endline survey, replicate the entire process with the exact same group of respondents.
 Keep in mind that the baseline sample must be up to 20% bigger than required, so that even if some farmers are not available during the endline, the “endline sample” still remains representative of your target population.

 1) The two most common inputs are money and labour.
 While some crop production practices can decrease the financial investments, they can also consume more time.
 Therefore, always assess both of these inputs and consider them carefully when making conclusions about changes in farmers’ agricultural productivity.